The 5 Best Heatsinks For NVMe M.2 Storage Devices – Tested And Ranked

-However, if you’re reading this guide, chances are you’re not the average consumer.
+However, if you’re reading this guide, chances are high that you’re not the average consumer.
 Maybe you are someone who is transferring large files all day, or maybe you’re a video editor.
 Whatever the case may be, you are someone who’ll benefit from NVMe speeds.
 Especially since PCIe Gen 4 SSDs are setting new records in random read/write speeds.
 As we move into the world of next-gen gaming, games will benefit from these speeds as well.

 Sabrent was one of the first manufacturers to quickly adopt PCIe Gen 4.
 Their Rocket lineup of next-gen SSDs is quite remarkable.
 This remains true both in performance, efficiency, and reliability.
 However, if you want to keep that expensive SSD of yours around for longer, the Rocket heatsink is a good investment.

 The Sabrent M.2 2280 SSD Rocket Heatsink is designed for desktop computers.
 As the name implies, this SSD works with the 2280 form factor.
 While it’s intended to be used with the Rocket SSDs, it will work with most other brands out there.
 It uses a combination of copper heat pipes and aluminum construction to dissipate heat.
 This does the job surprisingly well.